 Basin Park Hotel has long been the source of eerie tales, unusual happenings, and ghost haunting.
 There is the often reported sighting of the young translucent woman who has steel blue eyes and cotton candy blonde hair, the little girl with pigtails in a yellow dress, and the various orbs around the hotel, as well as various objects moving of their own accord.

-Because of its haunted reputation, a lot of guests come to the Basin Park Hotel to experience the strange happenings first hand.
-There are ghost tours of the hotel conducted every Friday, Saturday and Sunday nights.
+Because of its haunted reputation, many guests come to the Basin Park Hotel to experience the strange happenings first hand.
+There are ghost tours of the hotel conducted every Friday, Saturday, and Sunday nights.
 The two guides for the tours are mediums.
 Aside from exploring the hotel, the tour also gives guests the haunted history of Eureka Springs.

-During the 1800s, Eureka Springs became very popular for its supposed “healing waters”.
-The waters of the spring were believed to cure various crippling conditions and because of this, the little town’s population exponentially grew and by 1881, Eureka Springs became the fourth largest city in Arkansas.
+During the 1800s, Eureka Springs became very popular for its supposed “healing waters.”
+The waters of the spring were believed to cure various crippling conditions, and because of this, the little town’s population exponentially grew.
+By 1881, Eureka Springs became the fourth largest city in Arkansas.
 The hotel officially opened its doors to guests on the 1st of July 1905.

 - Internet access

 - 24-hour front desk

 Things to Do